 Where there is relatively low twin study ‘heritability’ for a trait, a THISE analysis suggests low concordance in environmental influence – a large Nonshared Environmental contribution.
 The case of the causes of attachment is particularly interesting in the light of THISE because there is substantial evidence that attachment patterns have little or no heritability during childhood, if one interprets twin studies as measuring genetic factors (see Introduction in Fearon, Shueli-Goetz, Viding, Fonay and Plomin 2014).
 But rather than heritability, THISE reanalysis of those findings would indicate that parents do not treat children similarly in regard to the environmental factor known to affect attachment pattern, namely, Availability (divided into responsiveness and accessibility) (Bowlby, 1978).
 In other words, what twin studies may prove about childhood attachment patterns is that they are very largely the product of Nonshared Environmental Availability.

-A recent report of a twin study suggested relatively high heritability for attachment patterns in adolescence, around the 40% mark.
+A recent report of a twin study suggested relatively high heritability for attachment patterns in adolescence, around the 40% mark (Fearon, Shueli-Goetz, Viding, Fonagy and Plomin, 2014).
 THISE reanalysis of these findings would suggest that environmental factors affecting attachment in adolescence are more shared by siblings, compared with in childhood.
 Fearon, Shueli-Goetz, Viding, Fonagy and Plomin (2014) present their findings as proof of heritability, yet they make no acknowledgement anywhere in their paper of the tiny heritability findings of the HGP.
 With an HGP null hypothesis accepted, a THISE analysis seems much more probable – the study by Fearon, Shueli-Goetz, Viding, Fonagy and Plomin (2014) has raised the possibility (subject to replication) that Shared Environment becomes a more significant cause of attachment patterns in adolescence compared with childhood.

 An interesting more general implication of a THISE analysis is that Shared Environment plays a greater role in causing major mental illness than minor mental illness, which would seem to be more caused by Nonshared Environment: twin studies find much higher heritability for major, rather than minor, mental illness.
 It could be that the adversities which cause major mental illness are more likely to be shared than those which cause minor mental illness.